 Only in the mid-sixteenth century did the exterminatory impact of Spanish rule begin to wane.
 A modus vivendi was established between colonizers and colonized, featuring continued exploitation of surviving Indian populations, but also a degree of autonomy for native peoples.
 It survived until the mid-nineteenth century, when the now-independent governments of Spanish America sought to implement the economic prescriptions then popular in Europe.
-This resulted in another assault on "uneconomic" Indian landholdings, the further erosion of the Indian land base and impoverishment of its population.
+This resulted in another assault on "uneconomic" Indian landholdings, the further erosion of the Indian land base and impoverishment of its population, and the "opening up" of both land and labor resources to capitalist transformation.
 Meanwhile, in both South America and North America, expansionist governments launched "Indian wars" against native nations that were seen as impediments to economic development and progress.
 The campaigns against Araucana Indians in Chile and the Querandí in Argentina form part of national lore in these countries.
 Only relatively recently have South American scholars and others begun to examine such exterminations under the rubric of genocide.23